ParadiseSS13/Paradise/.github/CONTRIBUTING.md

 (You may use spaces to align something, but you should tab to the block level first, then add the remaining spaces.)

 ### No hacky code
 Hacky code, such as adding specific checks (ex: `istype(src, /obj/whatever)`), is highly discouraged and only allowed when there is ***no*** other option.
 (Protip: 'I couldn't immediately think of a proper way so thus there must be no other option' is not gonna cut it here!
 If you can't think of anything else, say that outright and admit that you need help with it.
-Maintainers exist for exactly that reason.)
+Maintainers, PR Reviewers, and other contributors who can help you exist for exactly that reason.)

 You can avoid hacky code by using object-oriented methodologies, such as overriding a function (called "procs" in DM) or sectioning code into functions and then overriding them as required.